 The Size of Packets

 We’ve now been running packet-switched networks for many decades, and these days it’s packets and not virtual circuits lie behind most of the world’s digital communications service.
 But some very fundamental questions remain unanswered in this packet-switched world.
-Perhaps the most basic questions is: “How big should a packet be?”…
+Perhaps the most basic question is: “How big should a packet be?”…

 Bytes from IETF 120 – Deep Space Networking